Sihor

-Regionally, Sihor is all-time famous and known for its hills, their rock pattern, Gautameshwar Mahadev & Lake, Sihor's Festivals, Navnath Pilgrimage (Navnath Yatra) of Shiva Temples, Brahma Kund, 'Sihori Rajwadi Penda' (Peda or chocolate cake), old town's ascends and descends, walled city and fort, narrow lanes, Nana Sahib Peshwa and the 1857 revolt, its food and delicacy, Copper-ware & Brass-ware, Pottery, snuff manufacturing factories, Rolling Mills and Industrial Plants.
+Regionally, Sihor is famous for its hills, their rock pattern, Gautameshwar Mahadev & Lake, Sihor's Festivals, Navnath Pilgrimage (Navnath Yatra) of Shiva Temples, Brahma Kund, 'Sihori Rajwadi Penda' (Peda or chocolate cake), the old town's ascends and descends, its walled city and fort, narrow lanes, Nana Sahib Peshwa and the 1857 revolt, its food and delicacy, Copper-ware & Brass-ware, Pottery, snuff manufacturing factories, Rolling Mills and Industrial Plants.

-Known as 'Saraswatpur' during Mahabharata period and 'Sinhpur', 'Sinhalpur' after that, locally in Gujarat, it is often regarded as 'Chhote Kashi' (sub-version or model of Kashi - Varanasi - Banaras) also.
-This may be due to numerous temples and Shivalayas in and around this medium-sized town, religious activities and resemblance of town's architecture in particular.
-The town exhibits a definite texture and architecture through a numerous ancient temples and buildings.
+Known as 'Saraswatpur' during the Mahabharata period and 'Sinhpur', and 'Sinhalpur' after that, locally in Gujarat, it is often regarded as 'Chhote Kashi' (sub-version or model of Kashi - Varanasi - Banaras).
+This may be due to the numerous temples and Shivalayas in and around this medium-sized town, its religious activities and the resemblance of the town's architecture in particular.
+The town exhibits a definite texture and architecture through its numerous ancient temples and buildings.

 Etymology

+The etymology of Sihor suggests its name evolved over centuries from older Sanskrit forms.

-According to Hasmukh Dhirajlal Sankalia, the name Sihor is derived from Siṁhapura, which is attested in inscriptions from the Maitraka and Chaulukya eras.
-The name is either a reference to the lion (siṁha), which is native to Gujarat, or to someone named Siṁha.
-The name underwent several sound changes over the centuries to reach its present form: the root siṁha became sīha, while the suffix -pura was shortened to -or.
+According to Hasmukh Dhirajlal Sankalia, the name Sihor is derived from Siṁhapura, a name attested in inscriptions from the Maitraka and Chaulukya eras.
+Siṁhapura is believed to be either a reference to the lion (siṁha), which is native to Gujarat, or to an individual named Siṁha.
+The name reached its present form though several sounds changes: the root siṁha became sīha, and the suffix -pura was shortened to -or.

-The name Sihor evolved from Saraswatpur, Sinhalpur, Sinhpur, Sinhor, and Shihor.
-Purana, rishis, sages and scholars regarded this place as Pavitra Kshetra attributed by the presence of scholarship and spirituality, such class of society and places out there.
+The name Sihor has also evolved through the intermediate forms of Saraswatpur, Sinhalpur, Sinhpur, Sinhor, and Shihor.
+Ancient texts (Purana), rishis (sages), and scholars regarded the place as a Pavitra Kshetra (secret territory), reflecting the presence of scholarship, spirituality, and a highly regarded class of society in the area.

 Mythology, progression and Saraswatpur

-According to Hinduism, Saraswatpur the name itself may suggest and support to the active power and significance of this place, as a place of knowledge, scholarship and spirituality while deriving from Saraswati the name of Saraswatpur should have been bestowed upon by those responsible.
-There are references of Saraswatpur in Purana, its references and references of lord Krishna's visits are found in Mahabharata and peculiarly in the texts related to Krishna as Krishna spent the remaining half of his life at Dvārakā / Dwarka.
+According to Hinduism, Saraswatpur the name itself may suggest and support the active power and significance of this place, as a place of knowledge, scholarship, and spirituality.
+Deriving from Saraswati, the name of Saraswatpur should have been bestowed upon it by those responsible.
+There are references of Saraswatpur in Purana, its references and references of Lord Krishna's visits are found in the Mahabharata and peculiarly in the texts related to Krishna, as he spent the remaining half of his life at Dvārakā / Dwarka.

-Another remarkable reference is Gautameshwar Temple, its Swayambhu Shivling in the cave, a proclaimed secret tunneled trek to Somnath from Gautameshwar, inscription and the legend of Gautama Maharishi, Ahalya and lord Rama.
-According to the legend and ancient inscription, Rishi Gautam's mention of tranquility, vibrations and holiness of this place, its old name as Saraswatpur and the detailed account of his stay, experiences and penance, are found.
-Even today, the Gautameshwar Mahadev Temple remains a frequently visited place for its tranquil space time, in and around Sihor and in Saurashtra / Gujarat.
+Another remarkable reference is Gautameshwar Temple, known for its Swayambhu Shivling in the cave, a proclaimed secret tunneled trek to Somnath from Gautameshwar, an inscription and the legend of Gautama Maharishi, Ahalya and Lord Rama.
+According to the legend and ancient inscription, Rishi Gautam's mention of the tranquility, vibrations and holiness of this place, its old name as Saraswatpur, and the detailed account of his stay, experiences and penance, are found.
+Even today, the Gautameshwar Mahadev Temple remains a frequently visited place for its tranquil ambiance, in and around Sihor and in Saurashtra / Gujarat.